 Affirmation: I move forward with patience.

 Sit on the floor with your legs extended in front of you.
+If it’s difficult to sit up straight, sit on a firm cushion or block.
 Sit up straight and rotate your ankles, flexing and stretching them.
 Keeping your feet flexed, inhale and lift your arms above your head.
 As you exhale, bend at the hips and lower your chest toward your knees.
 Keep your spine straight as you do this.
-Place your hands on your calves, ankles, or feet, wherever you can comfortably reach.
+Place your hands on your thighs, calves, ankles, or feet, wherever you can comfortably reach.
 Hold the pose for 10 breaths.

 4. Baddha Konasana (Butterfly)